Tips for Saving Money During PCS Season

 A PCS might be a good time to visit family.
 You can combine a trip home during your PCS, saving you money in the long run.
 You might also want to stay with your family to save money while waiting on housing.
 The service member may still need to report for duty, but paying for one person vs a whole family can save you money.

 Start saving for your PCS as soon as you can.
 The move is going to cost you more than you think it might so you want to make sure you are prepared.
+You may have the option to apply for advance pay in association with a permanent change of station move, but this is basically an interest-free loan on your basic pay that must be repaid in monthly installments via allotment to the Government.
+Consider this option carefully before committing.

 Save On Gas